Shopify/hydrogen-v1/docs/framework/environment-variables.md

 ## Private variables

-In Hydrogen, variables that are prefixed with `PRIVATE` in the `.env` file are treated as a server runtime variable in non-production environments.
+In Hydrogen, variables that are prefixed with `PRIVATE` in the `.env` file are treated as server runtime variables in non-production environments.

 Private variables are only available in components that run exclusively in the server or in utilities that are imported by those components.